+Figure 6.
+Relative abundance of select non-native species.
+Species selected are community dominant, or of management concern.

 Discussion

-The main objective of this study was to measure changes in plant community diversity and composition over the past 40 years in a remnant reference tidal marsh.
-The observations made indicate that while major community types are still dominated by the same species, compositional species diversity within these communities have changed significantly.
-Of key concern is that α-diversity is decreasing in all community types sampled, and that each community type is becoming more homogenous.
+The main objective of this study was to determine whether the dominant communities characterized 40 years ago were the same, and whether species diversity has increased or decreased in that time.
+Hierarchical clustering and indicator species analysis shows the same species dominate three major community types, but that compositional species diversity within these communities have changed significantly.
+A key concerns is that α-diversity is decreasing in all community types sampled, and that each community type is becoming more homogenous.
+An additional concern is the abundance of non-native species encroaching, especially into the Fescue community type.

 The fescue community experienced the greatest reduction in α-diversity in fescue type, although this could be in part due to the reduced number of plots observed of this community type (Scheiner, 2003).
 Many plots discarded from earlier studies were closer to channel edges, which should have made fescue plots less common in the 1979 and 1999 datasets.
-If the fescue group was maintained along channel edges over time, there should have been a proportionally similar number of fescue plots in 2019.
-Instead, the overall reduction in number of fescue plots observed in 2019 suggests that their association with channel edges are becoming restricted.
-This suggests that a process is occurring that limits the expansion of fescue-type communities.
-Bradfield & Porter (1982) suggested fescue preferred the slightly higher and dryer conditions along channel edges – this may indicate that either channel edges are slumping as channels widen and are not being replaced by the fescue community type, and/or that sediments are not being captured at a rate sufficient to accrue in elevation required to provide the recruitment space for this community type.
+Additionally, NMDS of environmental gradients showed the fescue community was not strongly associated with distance from channel edge, and also has the greatest proportion of non-native species per plot in 2019.
+Bradfield & Porter (1982) suggested fescue preferred the slightly higher and dryer conditions along channel edges – this may indicate the fescue community group has been a pathway for invasive species to get established within the marsh, and that the community type is no longer restricted to channel edges.

 In concert with this trend is the increased number of bogbean plots, which also had the least reduction in α-diversity.
 Because bogbean and associated species can withstand more saturated conditions, this seems to indicate that bogbean community type is expanding and the most stable within Ladner Marsh.
-This lends further support to the inference that the marsh platform is slowly subsiding or experiencing greater saturation due to sea level rise.
+This could indicate the marsh platform is slowly subsiding or experiencing greater saturation due to sea level rise.
 The Lyngbye’s sedge community had somewhat fewer plots, but a similar number of species recorded in previous years.
-Still, species density has decreased markedly, suggesting that individuals are not thriving, and/or that replacement through recruitment is not successful.
-Again, this may be driven by a gradual change in saturation due to sediment starvation or rising sea level, which has risen at least 6 cm since 1993 (NOAA).
+However, species density has decreased and there is an increasing abundance of Mentha aquatica, which prefers highly saturated soil conditions.
+These trends may indicate that individuals within the community are not tolerating saturated conditions, and/or that replacement through recruitment is not successful.
+This may be driven by a gradual change in saturation due to sediment starvation or rising sea level, which has risen at least 6 cm since 1993 (NOAA).

 Reduced dissimilarity within community groups over time (Euclidean distances, Figure 3) indicates increasing homogeneity of species associations, despite overall species diversity.
 However, increased dissimilarity between community groups over time points to stronger environmental gradients excluding species associations with multiple community types.
 Together, these trends point to biotic homogenization within environmentally-driven community groups, which in turn may lead to loss of functional redundancy or resilience.